jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 <br><br>

 ## Step 2.
-Verify that electronic components fit inside the 3D Printed Case Bottom
+Test-Fit Electronic Components in 3D Printed Case Bottom

 <br>

-**Goal: Ensure that the electronic case bottom and electronic components fit together.** It is possible the case was not printed correctly, or that components require minor modification to fit.
+**Goal: Verify that all electronic components properly fit into the 3D printed case bottom.**

-Refer to the photos below to determine component locations within the case.
-There is no need to force components into their final position.
-If the fit is tight, but you are confident the component will slot in later, then it suffices to determine this.
-We are not installing the components now, only checking sizing.

-If all the components are too large, it is likely the casing did not print to the correct dimensions and will need to be reprinted.
-However, it is also possible that the Printed Circuit Boards* (PCBs) may requiring some trimming to fit.
-This can be done **carefully** with either sandpaper or the sharp edge of the wire cutters.

-It is important that PCBs which have holes (AD8232 and Vibration Motor) mate with the 3D printed pegs in the casing.
-This is a strong indicator the electronic case bottom has printed to the correct dimensions.
-A properly inserted Vibration Motor is shown in the photo below, along with the locations of the battery and MCU.
+In this step, you'll test if your components fit correctly in the case.

+Refer to the photos directly below to identify the position of each component.
+Don't force anything into place at this stage—we're only checking fit, not installing components permanently.

+If components appear too large:
+1. Check if the case was printed to correct specifications
+2. If the case dimensions are correct, some PCBs* may need minor adjustments
+3. Carefully sand or trim edges of PCBs using sandpaper or wire cutters (use caution!)

+**Important fit check:** The AD8232 and Vibration Motor boards have holes that should align with the pegs in the case.
+This alignment should confirm proper case dimensions.

-*<u>Printed Circuit Board</u> - I use this term to refer to the components boards such as the Seeed Xiao Sense, Vibration Motor Board, AD8232, and Pulse Sensor.
+*PCBs (Printed Circuit Boards) refer to the component boards such as the Seeed Xiao Sense, Vibration Motor Board, AD8232, and Pulse Sensor.

+The photo directly below shows a properly positioned Vibration Motor, along with the designated positions for the battery and MCU.

 <div align="center">
   <img src="media/electronics-assembly/image10.jpg" style="width: 50%; transform: rotate(90deg);">
 </div>

-Please note that the Seeed Xiao Sense inserts upside down such that the USB port will fit in the case's USB slot.
+Please note that the Seeed Xiao Sense inserts bottom side facing up such that the USB port will align with the case's USB slot.

 The Vibration Motor Board may need minor adjustment to fit properly.
 The vibration disk's orientation might cause wires to extend beyond the PCB